-Clean chimneys and flues yearly.
+- Clean chimneys and flues yearly.
 Keep them free of debris, leaves, and nests for proper air flow.

-- Also, have a professional check for rust and corrosion, cracks, or separations.
-Thes can prevent proper air movement and cause backdrafting.
-Never "cap" or cover a chimney in any way that would block air flow. - Test and maintain all fuel-burning equipment annually.
-Many local gas or oil companies and HVAC companies offer appliance inspections for a nominal fee.
+Also, have a professional check for rust and corrosion, cracks, or separations.
+These conditions can prevent proper air movement and cause backdrafting.
+Never "cap" or cover a chimney in any - Test and maintain all fuel-burning equipment annually.
+Many local gas or oil companies and HVAC - companies offer appliance inspections for a nominal fee.

 Make regular visual inspections of all fuel-burning appliances.
-Check appliances for excessive rust and scaling.
+Check appliances for excessive rus and scaling.
 Also check the flame on the burner and pilot lights.
 The flame should be blue.
 A yellow flame means fuel is not being burned completely and CO may be present.
 Keep the blower door on the furnace closed.
-Use vents or fans when they are available on all fuel-burning appliances.

-Make sure appliances are vented to the outside.
-Do not grill or barbecue indoors, or in garages or - on screen porches.
-Check for exhaust backflow from CO sources.
-Check the draft hood on an operating furnace for a backdraft.
-Look for cracks on furnace heat exchangers - Check the house or garage on the other side of shared wall.
-Keep windows and doors open slightly.
+Use vents or fans when they are available on all fuel-burning appliances. - Make sure appliances are vented to the outside.
+Do not grill or barbecue indoors, or in garages or Check for exhaust backflow from CO sources.
+Check the draft hood on an operating furnace for a ckdraft.
+Look for cracks on furnace heat exchangers - .
+Check the house or garage on the other side of shared wall - Keep windows and doors open slightly.
 If you suspect that CO is escaping into your home, open a window or a door.
-Opening windows and doors can significantly decrease CO level In addition, familiarize yourself with all enclosed materials.
-Read this manual in its entirety, and make
+Opening windows and doors can significantly decrease CO levels.

+In addition, familiarize yourself with all enclosed materials.
+Read this manual in its entirety and make sure you understand what to do if your CO Alarm sounds